MugunthKumar/MKNetworkKit-Swift/README.md

 Version 3 is a complete rewrite loosely based on [version 2](https://github.com/MugunthKumar/MKNetworkKit) that was released in October 2015.

 ###Why MKNetworkKit?
 Actually, you don't need a networking framework today (post iOS 7).
-We live in the era of `NSURLSession` and with networking becoming a core feature of every app, you need to know how to write a good networking stack without using a third party library.
+We live in the era of `URLSession` and with networking becoming a core feature of every app, you need to know how to write a good networking stack without using a third party library.

 Now, you may ask, So, why are there so many networking frameworks?
 Almost every iOS developer I know uses one or the other networking library.